NuGet/docs.microsoft.com-nuget.zh-cn/docs/consume-packages/Packages-and-Source-Control.md

    # Ignore the NuGet packages folder in the root of the repository.
 If needed, prefix 'packages'
    # with additional folder names if it's not in the same folder as .tfignore.
    packages

-   # Exclude package target files which may be required for MSBuild, again prefixing the folder name as needed.
-   !packages/*.targets

    # Omit temporary files
    project.lock.json